mir-dataset-loaders/mirdata/CONTRIBUTING.md

 ```
 pytest tests/ --local
 ```
-The `--local` flag skips tests that are built for running on the remote testing environment.
+The `--local` flag skips tests that are built to run only on the remote testing environment.

 To run one specific test file:
 ```